npm/rfcs/accepted/0016-set-script-command.md

-# Add script to manifest from command
+# Set script in package.json from command line

 ## Summary